hackedpassword/UltimaV-retroset/README.md

 ## Features

-- **Square tile** graphics (concealing the underlying hex grid)
+- **Square tile** graphics as mentioned (concealing the underlying hex grid)
 - Movement remains 6-directional, mandatory being built on top of Unciv
-- Original tiles and sprites
+- Original tiles and sprites from fan-dev tilesheet sprite rips
-- Maximum preservation of orginal sprites
+- Maximum preservation of orginal sprites, augmented where needed
-- 1:4 scale Britannia map (128^2) is still vast
+- 1:4 scale Britannia map (128^2) is vast despite being quarter-sized
-- Terrain sprites gain more natural graphical transition
+- Terrain sprites overlap with more natural graphical transition
 - Feature sprites (like forests) are layered for Unciv gameplay, looking completely original at game start
 - Treasures hidden throughout the world, inclusive of expected reagents
 - Exploration "feel" *closely* retained in a world of adventure